Duwamish people: Prehistory and early contact period

-Western Washington has been permanently inhabited since at least 12,000 years ago, to the Pleistocene epoch and the end of the Last Glacial Maximum.
+Western Washington has been permanently inhabited for at least 12,000 years, to the Pleistocene epoch and the end of the Last Glacial Maximum.
 Although it is possible that humans lived in the region before that time, the landscape was highly volcanic and unstable, leading to vast alteration of the coastline and rivers over time.
 Archaeological sites at the former village at West Point (paq̓ac̓aɬčuʔ) date back at least 4,200 years.
 Villages at the mouth of the Duwamish River such as həʔapus and t̕uʔəlalʔtxʷ had been continuously inhabited since the 6th century CE.

 In the first half of the 19th century, the Duwamish began facing extreme raiding from the Lekwiltok and Kwakwaka'wakw, who raided much of the Puget Sound area for slaves and loot.
 Food resources varied, and resources were not always sufficient to last through to spring.
 There is evidence that an extensive trade and potlatch network evolved to help distribute resources to areas in need that varied year to year, and was potent and effective until European diseases arriving in the 1770s and ravaged the region for more than a century.

 By 1851, the Duwamish had 17 villages with at least 93 buildings, including longhouses, around the present-day Seattle area.
 There were four prominent villages on Elliott Bay and the lower Duwamish River.
 Before modern civil engineering, the area at the mouth of Elliot Bay had extensive tidelands which were abundantly rich in marine life and a plentiful source of food for the Duwamish.

 Duwamish contact with Europeans was sporadic until the 1850s.
 From the early 19th century, the maritime fur trade in the Puget Sound–Strait of Georgia regions greatly accelerated the pace of social and organizational change.
 American settlements at Alki Point (sbaqʷabqs) and what is now Pioneer Square in Downtown Seattle were established in 1851 and 1852.
 From this point on, Americans settled the region at ever-increasing rates, eventually leading to the Treaty of Point Elliot in 1855.

 In 1854, American ethnologist George Gibbs conducted a survey of the Indigenous peoples of Puget Sound.
 In this survey, he recorded 162 Duwamish people living at Lake Fork and along the Duwamish River, and 189 Duwamish and their relatives living on Lake Washington and along the Green and White rivers, for an estimated total of 351.